karmaniverous/get-dotenv/README.md

 #
 # Commands:
 #   batch [options]                     Batch shell commands across multiple working directories.
-#   cmd                                 execute shell command, conflicts with --command option (default command)
+#   cmd                                 batch execute command string according to the --shell option, conflicts with --command option (default command)
 #   help [command]                      display help for command
 ```

-By default, commands (`-c` or `--command` or the `cmd` subcommand) execute in the default OS shell with the `dotenv` context applied.
+By default, commands (`-c` or `--command` or the `cmd` subcommand either in the base CLI or in the `batch` subcommand) execute in the default OS shell with the `dotenv` context applied.
 The `-S` or `--shell-off` options will turn this off, and Execa will [execute your command as Javascript](https://github.com/sindresorhus/execa/blob/main/docs/bash.md).

 Alternatively, you can use the `-s` or `--shell` option to specify a different shell [following the Execa spec](https://github.com/sindresorhus/execa/blob/main/docs/shell.md).
 This is useful if you're running a command that requires a specific shell, like `bash` or `zsh`.